jsahleen/cldr-service/README.md

 ## USAGE

-The following endpoints are currently implemented.
-The service runs on port `3000`:
+The following endpoints are currently implemented:

 * AUTH